 Address: Zur Historischen Mühle 1, 14469 Potsdam, Germany

 Checking out and walking on the park’s ground gives a feeling of walking in medieval times as royalty.
-The park has regal and fairytale sceneries that add to the beauty and the delightful ambiance it has.
+The park has regal and fairytale attractions that add to its beauty and delightful ambiance.

 Sanssouci Park was included in the UNESCO World Heritage List in 1990.
-It is among the most popular park due to the picturesque view of terraces enclosing the place.
-There’s a magnificent fountain in the heart of the park, a highlight to see when checking out Sanssouci Park and Sanssouci Palace on a tour.
+It is among the most popular parks due to the picturesque view of terraces enclosing the place.
+There’s a magnificent fountain in the park’s heart, a highlight when checking out Sanssouci Park and Sanssouci Palace on a tour.

-The park measures approximately 300 hectares, and across its vast land, there are captivating changing styles of garden art.
-When strolling and exploring Sanssouci Park, the chances of seeing some of the thousand sculptures are high, as well as other beautiful sceneries to behold.
+The park measures approximately 300 hectares, and across its vast land, there are captivating changing garden art styles.
+When strolling and exploring Sanssouci Park, the chances of seeing some of the thousand sculptures are high, as well as other beautiful views to behold.